 In Melbourne he served as Chair of the annual Winter Blanket Appeal for three years and as a co-opted Board Member of the Victorian Relief Committee.
 In 2005, in the appeal’s 71st year, Andrew achieved a record 10,000 new donated blankets.

 In 2005 he was a Board Member of the GLBTIQ+ midsumma Festival in Melbourne and in 2009 Andrew delivered the keynote address at Fair Day in Victoria Park, the opening event for the annual Sydney Gay and Lesbian Mardi Gras Festival.

 At the invitation of United Nations Secretary-General Kofi Annan in 2008 Andrew spoke at UN headquarters in New York about founding, developing and leading Neighbour Day.

 After directing and personally funding Neighbour Day for its first ten years Andrew gifted the national event in perpetuity to Relationships Australia.
 The organisation assumed responsibility for it in 2014.
 He is now an Ambassador for the day along with ABC horticulturalist Costa Georgiades, First Nations journalist Natalie Ahmat and social researcher Hugh Mackay AO, among others.

-An Australia Day Ambassador since 2011 Andrew has given the keynote address and participated in Citizenship Ceremonies at community events in Darwin, Cobar, Condobolin, Wentworth, Tullibigeal, Lake Cargelligo and Howlong.
+An Australia Day Ambassador since 2011 Andrew has given the keynote address and participated in Citizenship Ceremonies at community events including Darwin, Bungendore, Cobar, Condobolin, Howlong, Lake Cargelligo, Tullibigeal, Wentworth and the Yass Valley.

 With an ability to craft content for diverse audiences he achieved the rare distinction of producing market-leading commercial AM news/talk radio (5DN, Macquarie; 3AW, Southern Cross) and FM music/lifestyle (B105, Austereo).